 Boris Groysberg is a professor of business administration in the Organizational Behavior unit at Harvard Business School.
 He has won numerous awards for his research, which focuses on the challenge of managing human capital in small and large organizations across the world.
 Groysberg is the author of the award-winning book Chasing Stars: The Myth of Talent and the Portability of Performance.
 A frequent contributor to Harvard Business Review, he has written many articles and case studies on how firms hire, engage, develop, retain, and communicate with their talented employees.
 Before joining the Harvard Business School faculty, he worked at IBM.

-Since 1998, AmCham Croatia represents business interests of American, international as well as Croatian companies.
-With 326 members, employing over 95.000 people, we are the voice of international business in Croatia.
+Since 1998, AmCham Croatia has represented American, international, and Croatian companies' business interests.
+With over 350 members employing around 100,000 people, we are the voice of international business in Croatia.
 We are the first choice of international companies for policy advocacy in Croatia.

 Join us now